EvanBeal/EnchilADAs/index.md

 To determine whether our ethnicity is one of the factor that could influence our food purchase, we would like to capture this heterogeneity present in the different areas of the city.
 Therefore, the analysis has to be done at the area level and many possibilities appear to subdivide London into different districts.
 One can consider the 32 Boroughs for example.
 However, those areas are very large (from 150k to 300k inhabitants) and may not be really representative of everyone's diversity.
 That's why we decided to conduct our analysis at the Lower Super Output Area (LSOA) level, the finest subdivision of the city possible.
 Those 4'833 areas have an average population smaller than 2k and therefore offer a great resolution to link the food purchase to the diversity of the Londoners.

 ## Tesco, "Every little helps"
 With this slogan, Tesco wants to be close to the population.
-This is one of the reason that allows this British groceries and general merchandise retailer to become a multinational and the market leader of groceries in UK with more than a quarter of the market share.
+This is one of the reason that allowed this British groceries and general merchandise retailer to become a multinational and the market leader of groceries in UK with more than a quarter of the market share.
 This position of leader renders the data of its customer really valuable to link food purchases to a number of socio-economic factors.
 That's why the Tesco Grocery 1.0 dataset, a record of the food items purchased by 1.6 M Tesco customers, came out with a great interest to perform multiple studies.

-This dataset has been proven to be ecologically valid by comparing the food purchases with metabolic syndrome conditions that are strongly linked to food consumption habits, in the paper "Tesco Grocery 1.0, a large-scale dataset of grocery purchases in London" (https://www.nature.com/articles/s41597-020-0397-7).
+This dataset has been proven to be ecologically valid by comparing the food purchases with metabolic syndrome conditions that are strongly linked to food consumption habits, in the paper ["Tesco Grocery 1.0, a large-scale dataset of grocery purchases in London"](https://www.nature.com/articles/s41597-020-0397-7).
 Therefore, we will use some features of this dataset (the fractions of food product categories, per area) to identify whether the food basket of the Tesco customers is the reflect of their ethnicity.

-- Does ethnic diversity have an effect on food consumption at area level?
-- And if yes, what is its nature?
-- To which extent is the ethnic diversity responsible for the food consumption diversity of some aliment categories?
-- Can we attribute particular food habits to specific ethnic groups?
+## How can we determine the effect of ethnicity on food purchase?
+Our main question of interest being to find out whether our roots influenced our way of shopping in Tesco stores, two main analyses have to be performed in order to identify potential **correlation** and **causality** between the ethnicity and the food items purchased.
+That's why, throughout this datastory, you will have the opportunity to observe the links between the different combination of ethnicities and food categories purchased, guided by the main results we obtained, in order to establish whether some food purchase patterns that appear to be specific of a certain ethnicity.

-## Story Plan
+## Correlation analysis
+### Correlation of ethnicities with food categories purchased in Tesco

 ### First look of the correlation between the items bought in Tesco stores and the ethnicities of the different area
 {% include corr_bar_plot_all_items.html %}